The Evolution of Cooperation

 MSCI-463 (Evolution of Cooperation) Course Syllabus

 You can check out exemplary Research Projects and Term Projects on the The Evolution of Cooperation student work page.
-Please note that the next version of this course will not feature either of these projects.
+Please note that the current version of this course does not require either of these projects.

 Blog posts related to this course can be found here.